xiix0/scam/README.md

-There's small choice in rotten apples.
+The devil can cite Scripture for his purpose.
-		-- William Shakespeare, "The Taming of the Shrew"
+		-- William Shakespeare, "The Merchant of Venice"